gsoft-inc/wl-squide/docs/guides/migrate-to-firefly-v9.md

 - The `useSession` hook has been removed, define your own React context instead.
 - The `useIsAuthenticated` hook has been removed, define your own React context instead.
 - The `sessionAccessor` option has been removed from the [FireflyRuntime](../reference/runtime/runtime-class.md) options, define your own React context instead.
+- The `ManagedRoutes`placeholder has been removed, use [PublicRoutes](../reference/routing/publicRoutes.md) and [ProtectedRoutes](../reference/routing/protectedRoutes.md) instead.

 ### Renamed